| Stretch: |

 but highway 96 is away from the river, making this semi-wilderness

-section, called Cade Canyon, popular among canoeists.
+section, called Cade Canyon, favored by camping canoeists.

 - 75